segmentio/segment-docs/connections/destinations/catalog/repeater/index.md

+---
+title: Repeater
+---
 This destination is maintained by Segment.

 ## Getting Started

 The Repeater destination forwards events from a source back into another source, as though that event occured in the second source.

 Events are not cached in the Repeater, so it only handles real-time events.
 You can specify multiple sources as Repeater destinatons.